-Udaygiri is an intriguing place but ill maintained.
+Udayagiri is an intriguing place but ill-maintained.
 Firstly I was appalled by the road conditions in Vidisha.
 Almost all the roads are potholed, and full of garbage dumps.
 Udaygiri itself is not considred too seriously by the administration as there is no provision of charging visitors for tickets.
 The local caretaker shows you around and expects some tips.
 I paid him INR 100, which was more than he ever expected and seemed really happy.

 Not all the caves are in good shape.
 Some of them were closed for maintenance.
 The most striking among them was the one with the giant Narasimha sculpture and the one with the large reclining Vishnu statue in the classical Ananta Shayya position with the Adi Shesha.
 But it was locked with grills and hence I could not really get a proper picture.